-2 Field site
+2.1 Field site

-The experimental area was a small watershed located in southern Spain ($36^{\circ}50'$ N, $4^{\circ}50'$ W) (Fig. 1).
-In general, the area is characterized by a dry Mediterranean climate (mean annual precipitation 576.1 mm yr-1; mean annual temperature 15.7 °C); the dominance of water erosion processes on steep (> 12.5°) hillslopes with a subthe dominance of water erosion processes on steep (> 12.5°) hillslopes with a substratum of metamorphic rocks (phyllites); and land uses including rangelands, evergreen forests, abandoned land, and olive and almond orchards.
-The De Martonne index (19.7) for the area indicates that the field site is located between semiarid and subhumid climatic conditions.
+The experimental area was a small watershed located in southern Spain (36°50' N, 4°50' W), (Fig. 1).
+In general, the area is characterized by a dry Mediterranean climate (mean annual precipitation 576 mm y-1; mean annual temperature 15.7°C); the dominance of water erosion processes on steep (> 12.5°) hillslopes developed on metamorphic rocks (phyllites); and land uses including rangelands, evergreen forests, abandoned land, and olive and almond orchards.
 Areas with extensive vegetation cover are characterized by an association of Cambisol and eutric Regosol soils, whereas in the most degraded areas the soils are episkeletic Cambisols associated with haplic epileptic-episkeletic Regosols and eutric Leptosols.
-Two hillslopes, one north-facing and the other southfacing, were selected for the study.
+A north-facing and a south-facing hillslopes were selected.

-The north-facing hillslope is characterized by an open woodland of cork oak with typical degraded Mediterranean shrubland (Smilaci mauritanicae and Querceto rotundifoliae querceteso suberis).
+The north-facing hillslope is characterized by an open woodland of cork oak with typical degraded Mediterranean shrubland (Cistus spp, Ulex parviflorus, Lavandula stoechas, Genista umbellata).
 The vegetation cover is rather continuous, with a mean tree cover of 40-50% and shrub cover > 75%.
 Cistus spp.
 (C. monspeliensis and C. albidus) are the dominant shrub species on the hillslope and in adjacent natural areas.
-The hillslope is steep (15°), with a convex-rectilinear-concave topographic profile, and an aspect of 0° N. The soil surface not covered by shrubs is characterized by the presence of abundant litter from Cistus spp. and Quercus suber.
-Soil depths range

-- from 30 to 50 cm, and the rock fragment cover is < 10 %.
+The hillslope is steep (15°), with a convex-rectilinear-concave topographic profile, and an aspect of N0°.
+The soil surface not covered by shrubs is characterized by the presence of abundant litter from Cistus spp. and Quercus suber.
+Soil depths range from 30 to 50 cm, and the rock fragment cover is < 10%.
 The soil texture is sandy loam in areas of bare soil, and sandy-clayey loam under shrubs.
 The organic matter content ranges from 4% in bare soil areas to 5.2% under shrubs.
-At hillslope spatial scale, the major soil surface components are patches of Cistus spp. (mean size > 2 m2) and bare - soil; in both cases the soil is covered by a thick layer (typically 2-5 cm) of litter.
+At hillslope spatial scale, the major soil surface components are patches of Cistus spp. (mean size >2 m2) and bare soil; in both cases the soil is covered by a thick layer (typically 2-5 cm) of litter.

 The south-facing hillslope was previously cultivated with cereals, but abandoned in the mid-1950s.
-It is very steep (22.4°), with a convex-rectilinear topographic profile and an aspect of 180° N. It has been reforest and is now covered by a patchy vegetation mosaic of bare soil and Mediterranean plant species (60% vegetation cover, which is similar to that of natural hillslopes in the surrounding area; mean patch size < 2 m2).
+It is very steep (22.4°), with a convex-rectilinear topographic profile and an aspect of N180°.
+It has been reforest and is now covered by a patchy vegetation mosaic of bare soil and Mediterranean plant species (60% vegetation cover, which is similar to that of natural hillslopes in the surrounding area; mean patch size <2 m2).
 Cistus spp. are the most common plants growing on the hillslope.
 In winter, the bare soil area is covered by annual plants, the dead structures of which accumulate on the soil surface during summer.
 The soils are affected by water erosion and, as a result, they are characterized by a rock fragment cover of 20-70%.
 The soils depth is shallow (20-30 cm), they have a high gravel content (54.0% in association with shrubs and 67% in bare soil areas) and pH of 6.9.
-The texture is sandy loam in both bare soil areas to 3.5% under shrubs.
-The principal soil surface components are Cistus spp. patches and bare soil areas.
-However, the soil surface has less litter cover than the north-facing and bare soil areas.
-However, the soil surface has less litter cover than the north-facing hillslope.
+The texture is sandy loam in both bare soil and under-shrub areas.
+The organic matter content ranges from 1.5% in bare soil areas to 3.5% under shrubs.
 The soil surface beneath shrubs typically comprises annual plants and a 1-2 cm cover of litter.